 • have a knowledge and understanding of the most important models and concepts in this field.

 Overview: This course provided a solid foundation in the theory behind the discipline of communication science.
 Consisting of six key topics, the course content was delivered primarily through very short lectures ranging between 3 to 5 minutes.
 I liked the lectures; they were interesting, with a good balance between graphics and instructor lecturing.
-Each module consisted of eight videos, with a 3 question quiz for each video [each week consisted 8 quizzes].
+Each module consisted of eight videos, with a 3 question quiz for each video [there were eight quizzes each week].
 I found the course platform a bit clunky, but fairly easy to navigate.

 Participation: There were discussion boards each week that correlated to each video, though usually no more than a handful of students participated within each.
 This was a positive, as those that did participate could engage in meaningful discussion, and often the course lecturer would also engage in conversation as well.
 On the other hand, there was none, or little collaboration or sharing of content or resources with classmates outside of the course discussion boards, i.e. Facebook or Twitter, as is typical of other MOOCs.